-With temperatures reaching 30C this week, people are being urged to take extra precautions and look out for those most vulnerable.
+With temperatures due to reach 30C later this week, people are being urged to take extra precautions and look out for those most vulnerable.

 The Met Office has declared a Hot Weather Alert Level 3 in the East of England until 9am on Friday, which means there is a high chance that an average temperature of 30C by day and 15C overnight will occur over the next two to three days.